 7. Use cleverly placed internal links

-It is not evaluated by Google either, if a text is full of links, since his interpretation is also, that we need to add extra content to our readers with these elements, whom we can thus direct, to access even more information.
+Not evaluated by Google either, if a text is full of links, since his interpretation is also, that we need to add extra content to our readers with these elements, whom we can divert in this way, to access even more information.
 The number of links is not set in stone, but when in every sentence, or even multiple links per sentence for the entire article, it is considered bad practice.

 8. Make the search function available

 The search function is a very easy tool to reduce the bounce rate, yet many site owners forget to use it.
-You can already do that by adding a simple search box, so that the visitor would search for the topic of interest to him rather than leaving.
-Of course, this will only work, if the function is not hidden at the bottom of the page, but put it in a clearly visible place.
+You can already do that by adding a simple search box, that the visitor should search for the topic of interest rather than leaving.
+Of course, this will only work, if the function is not hidden at the bottom of the page, but in a conspicuous place.

 Such additional elements, than the recommended articles, related content or category lists can also help a lot, to pique people’s interest.
-It often happens, that although not first found, what they would need, by clicking on such a link they will continue to use our site.
+It often happens, that although it was not found at first, what they would need, by clicking on such a link they will continue to use our site.